sonictruth/7zip.js/README.md

 Experimental port of 7zip to Javascript using Emscripten.

-To re=export bytecode to js with different parameters use
+To re-export bytecode to js with different parameters use
 ```sh
 $ ./build.sh
 ```